-Recovery programs like Alcoholic anonymous use finding a higher power as the most common apprehension form.
+Recovery programs like Alcoholics Anonymous use finding a higher power as the most common apprehension form.
 This is despite a lot of people reporting a flawed understanding of what this means.
-Most addicts believe this concept is a “God thing”, and instills a reluctance towards finding recovery.
-It is an unintentional ignorance muddled in confusion of religious concepts many addicts are led to believe while young.
-This fuels addiction by leaving a leaving a void occasioned by the lack of connectivity to a higher power.
+Many addicts believe this concept to be a “God thing,” and can instill a reluctance towards finding recovery.
+It is an unintentional mistake muddled in confusion of religious concepts.

-Self-will governs the path most addicts tread, but this is an illusion.
-Some things are beyond your control, and these things require a higher power.
+Self-will governs the path most addicts tread.
+The program teaches that this is an illusion, that some things are beyond your control, and these things require a higher power.
 It is easier to hand over things to a higher power when you are closely connected.
-Twelve-step programs are not religiously-based, but spiritually-based requiring a belief in a higher power.
-They may not seem different, but they are.
+Twelve-step programs are not religiously-based, but spiritually-based.
+But this still requires a belief in a higher power.

 Difference Between Religion & Spirituality

 Spirituality is an avenue of following your own heart as opposed to specific ideologies.
 You get to listen to your intuition concerning the best way to treat those around you as well as how to treat yourself.
-You get no punishment or reward for your actions just inner happiness in its glorious simplicity.
+You get no punishment or reward for your actions from a higher power.

 Fear surrounds a lot of religions in the world.
 Fear of the unknown consequences of your actions to be specific.
 Love is what defines spirituality.
 Spirituality is about focusing energy to perform acts of love instead of fear.
 You will be empowered by decisions made from love with bravery and enrichment of the soul.

-Religion takes you on a journey of facts with everything seeming black and white from the creation of the universe to the reason behind human existence.
-You can discover the answers to these questions and more through spirituality.
+Religion takes you on a journey of facts, with everything seemingly black and white from the creation of the universe to the reason behind human existence.
 Spirituality empowers you to go on a personal journey of discovery while setting no limits to how far you can go.
-Your truth can be the same as another person’s but the personal journey spirituality will make you braver to face what the world throws at you including addiction.
+Your truth can be the same as another person’s, but the personal journey spirituality provides can make you braver to face issues like addiction.

 How to Find Your Higher Power